dreamcatcher-tech/network/ideas/Interpulse/Remote Interactions/Mount remote chains.md

 Some kind of batching will be required for HAMT structures, so as not to try fetch the whole thing at once.
 Any time a HAMT is encountered, it will need to be fulfilled depth first fully in segments, as it cannot be done breadth first due to memory constraints

+### Full Sync
+This option will keep the full remote tree available on the local machine.
+To avoid walking the full tree every time, we would calculate the diffs with the previous pulse.
+Each request to uncrush the new tree would consider the previous location, and only fetch the changed paths.

+This would pull in all children too.

 ## Cycles in the Mount tree
 If `A/chain1` mounts `B/chain2` such that the tree of A is `A/chain1/chain2` and then chain2 mounts chain1 such that the tree of B is `B/chain2/chain1` and auto updates are turned on, then a never ending cycle of updates may be triggered.